-Load and no-load funds are both options, as described briefly above.
+Load and no-load funds are options in purchasing a mutual fund.
 Front-end loads are the best option for investors who are considering a long-term investment in a large number of shares.

-Mutual funds are available in multiple share classes (Classes A, B, and C), and in this case, if you’re purchasing Class A shares, the front-end load will offer a lower sales load the more you purchase over.
-On the other hand, back-end loads are designed for investors who hold on to particular funds for a long time.
+Mutual funds are available in multiple share classes (Classes A, B and C).
+If you’re purchasing Class A shares, the front-end load offers a lower sales load the more you purchase.
+Back-end loads are designed for investors who hold on to particular funds for a long time.

 Back-end load sales charges happen when the shares are sold.
-Be sure to check which will be more expensive for you in the long run, and which combination of Class A, B or C will be the best option for you when it comes to load and no-load funds.
+Be sure to check which will be more expensive for you in the long run and determine the combination of Class A, B or C that is the best option for you when it comes to load and no-load funds.

-It’s important to consider fees, share class, past performance, risk, etc. when considering which mutual fund is best for you.
-However, don’t forget to read the prospectus of the mutual funds you’re considering.
+It’s important to consider fees, share class, past performance and risk when considering which mutual fund is best for you.
+Don’t forget to read the prospectus of the mutual funds you’re considering.

-You’ll find everything you need to know, from financial statements, fund strategy and more.
-Investment objective and risk must be carefully considered as well.
-Also, many mutual funds have outperformed the market for long stretches of time.
-However, according to a Standard & Poor’s research report, 92.2% of large-cap active funds, 95.4% of mid-cap active funds, and 93.2% of small-cap active funds have lagged behind a simple index fund that just tracks the S&P 500.
+You’ll find everything you need to know in the prospectus, from financial statements to the fund's specific investment strategy.
+Investment objectives and risk must be considered as well.
+Many mutual funds have outperformed the market for long stretches of time.
+However, according to a Standard & Poor's research report, 92.2% of large-cap active funds, 95.4% of mid-cap active funds and 93.2% of small-cap active funds have lagged behind index funds that track the S&P 500.

-A big reason for falling short is due to the mutual fund fees and the fact that some mutual funds make short-term buying and selling decisions, and therefore create more taxable income than a buy-and-hold strategy.
+A big reason for falling short is because of mutual fund fees and the fact that some mutual funds make short-term buying and selling decisions, creating more taxable income than a buy-and-hold strategy.